HexHive/ViDeZZo/README.md

 # ViDeZZo: Virtual Device Fuzzing Framework

 ViDeZZo is a virtual device fuzzing framwork.
-Now, it supports the latest QEMU.
+Now, it supports the latest QEMU and VirtualBox.

+Tested on Ubuntu 20.04.

 ## Build and Run

-[Optional] Please build the docker image and run the container.
+Please build the docker image and run the container,

 ```
 sudo docker build -t videzzo:latest .
 sudo docker run --rm -it -v $PWD:/root/videzzo videzzo:latest /bin/bash
 ```

+or follow the Docker to install all necessary packages.

 + VMM (a generic VMM for tests)